Nishkalkashyap/Quark-docs/references/app.md

 [[toc]]

 ### `app.showItemInFolder([fullPath])`
 Show the given file in a file manager.
 If possible, select the file.
-If no path is provided, opens the cueernt process path.
+If no path is provided, opens the current process path.
 * returns `void`

 ### `app.beep()`